Canzonet's 10th Anniversary

 (Renaissance and Medieval Vocal Music)

-Catharine on viola da gamba, Jenni
+Catharine on viola da gamba, Jenni and Anne on recorders,

-Canzonet is a Medieval and Renaissance
+Canzonet was a Medieval and Renaissance

 trio of women's voices.
 In addition to singing, the members of Canzonet

-play Renaissance instruments including recorders, viola da gamba,
+played Renaissance instruments including recorders, viola da gamba,

 flute, guitar, harp and percussion.
-Canzonet takes
+Canzonet took

 its name from a 1593 publication by Thomas Morley: Canzonets, or